Here's a link you can use to check up embezzlers, thieves and other miscreants that have been investigated, sued , disciplined, jailed.... etc.

 the OLMS San Francisco District Office.

-, in the United States District Court for the Central District
+On May 14, 2007, in the United States District Court for the Central District

 of California, Janet Humphries, former President of SEIU Local 99, was sentenced